Caphace-Ethan/Pharmaceutical-Sales-Prediction/README.md

 ## Part 03.
 Building model with Deep Learning Using Tensorflow

 ### This part is done in 'Deep_Learning.ipynb' in notebook folder

+## Part 04.
+The Dashboard for ML Prediction is done in 'app.py' file in main directory

+## Part 05.
+The MLflow is done in 'scripts/app.py' file